PlusToolkit/PlusModelCatalog/docs/index.md

 ## About

-This catalog contains printable 3D models of tools, tracking fixtures, phantoms, and anatomical models used in image-guided interventions with the Plus Toolkit.
+This catalog contains freely usable, 3D-printable models of tools, tracking fixtures, calibration phantoms, and anatomical models.

-All STL files are available for download and can be 3D printed for research and educational purposes.

 ## Quick Links